Nov 29, 2023

 How To Make Easy Coconut Macaroons

 Create the mixture.
-First, preheat your oven to 325F.
-In a heat proof bowl, add the egg whites, honey, vanilla extract, and salt.
-Then fill a saucepan with 1-2 inches of simmering water, and place the bowl on top.
+First, preheat your oven to 325°F. In a heat proof bowl, add the egg whites, honey, vanilla extract, and salt.
+Then fill a saucepan with 1 to 2 inches of simmering water, and place the bowl on top.
 Stir the mixture for about 5 minutes until it warms up and becomes frothy.

-Scoop and bake the mounds.
+Scoop them.
 Scoop the mixture using a medium sized cookie scoop.
 The place the mounds onto a parchment lined baking tray.
 If you’re using a small cookie scoop, just note you will create 12 mounds instead of 8.

-Bake the macaroons for 25 minutes while keeping an eye on them.
-You don’t want them to brown too quickly!
+Bake them.
+Bake the macaroons for 25 minutes, and make sure to keep an eye on them.
+You don’t want them browning too quickly!
 Then let them cool completely.

-Dip in the good stuff.
-While you can enjoy these coconut macaroons as is, it never hurts to add a layer of chocolate (for all my chocolate lovers).
+Dip in chocolate.
+While you can enjoy these coconut macaroons plain, it never hurts to add a layer of chocolate (for all my chocolate lovers).
 To do this, melt your chocolate chips in the microwave until completely smooth.
-Then, dip the bottoms of the macaroons and wipe the excess chocolate off the side of the bowl.
+Then, dip the bottoms of the macaroons and wipe the excess chocolate off on the side of the bowl.

-Place them back on the baking tray and let it chill in the fridge for an extra 5 minutes – or until it’s firm.
+Place them back on the baking tray and let them chill in the fridge for an extra 5 minutes, or until they’re firm.

 If you plan to eat these within a few days, it’s fine to leave them out at room temperature.
-Anytime after that, see the storage instructions below.
+If you plan to store them longer, see the storage instructions below.

 - To store: Homemade coconut macaroons can last up to one week in the fridge.
-But to prevent it from getting too soggy, just leave them on a plate in the fridge.
+But to prevent them from getting too soggy, just leave them on a plate in the fridge.